mnielsen/finding_scenius/finding_scenius.md

 things, scenius arises out of the combination of the rich frontier and a superb social environment.

-Much of this seems like bland truisms: environment matters; being in the right place at the right time matters.
-Everyone can agree with these statements.
-They acquire most force when contrasted with other supposely obvious truisms.
-Most people think great creative achievement requires supreme talent.
-But the moral of the Florence Renaissance is that it's better to be moderately talented and in the right place at the right time than to be supremely talented and in the wrong place at the wrong time.

-Our over-emphasis on talent is enormously destructive.
-It's not exactly a myth --- different people do have different levels of talent.
-But it's a small part of the overall picure, and we overemphasize talent at the expense of other, more important things.
-If Michaelangelo had grown up today in a Florence-sized town, he'd be a well-known local artist, admired within a small sphere, but forgotten by history [1].

 ## The problems of "scenius"